-- (6) No later than 60 days after the approval of the reclamation plan or plan amendment, the lead agency shall provide an official copy of the approved reclamation plan or plan amendment incorporating all approved modifications to the reclamation plan or plan amendment to the director. - (7) (A) Within 30 days following the approval of the reclamation plan or plan amendment, the lead agency shall provide the director notice of the approval.
+- (ii) A detailed description of the reasons why the lead agency proposes not to adopt the director's comments. - (B) Copies of any written comments received and responses prepared by the lead agency pursuant to subparagraph (A) shall be forwarded to the operator. - (6) (A) The lead agency shall give the director at least 30 days' notice of the time, place, and date of the hearing at which the reclamation plan or plan amendment is scheduled to be approved by the lead agency. - (B) If no hearing is required by this chapter, the local ordinance, or other state law, the lead agency shall provide 30 days' notice to the director that the lead agency intends to approve the reclamation plan or plan amendment. - (7) (A) Within 30 days following the approval of the reclamation plan or plan amendment, the lead agency shall provide the director notice of the approval.
 During that period, the department retains all powers, duties, and authorities of this chapter.
 The lead agency shall provide, as soon as practicable but no later than 60 days after approval of the reclamation plan or plan amendment, certified copies of all maps, diagrams, or calculations, signed and sealed. - (B) No later than 60 days after the approval of the reclamation plan or plan amendment, the lead agency shall provide to the director an official copy of the approved reclamation plan or plan amendment.
-The official copy shall incorporate all approved modifications to the reclamation plan or plan amendment and shall include an index showing any permit conditions of approval or binding mitigation measures adopted or certified pursuant to the California Environmental Quality Act (Division 13 (commencing with Section 21000)) that are necessary to meet the requirements of subdivision (c) of Section 2772, Sections 2773 and 2773.3, and Article 1 (commencing with Section 3500) and Article 9 (commencing with Section 3700) of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, as applicable.
+The official copy shall incorporate all approved modifications to the reclamation plan or plan amendment and shall include an index showing any permit conditions of approval or binding mitigation measures adopted or certified pursuant to the California Environmental Quality Act (Division 13 (commencing with Section 21000)) that are necessary to meet the requirements of subdivision (c) of Section 2772, Sections 2773 and 2773.3, and Article 1 (commencing with Section 3500) and Article 9 (commencing with Section 3700) of Subchapter 1 of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, as applicable.
 Those conditions of approval and mitigation measures shall be included in an appendix to the reclamation plan or plan amendment and shall be considered part of the reclamation compliance requirements and subject to the annual inspection requirements.